nx-js/observer-util/README.md

 <details>
 <summary>Batched updates with queues</summary>

-Queues from the [queue util]() can be used to implement complex scheduling patterns by combining automatic priority based and manual execution.
+Queues from the [Queue Util](https://github.com/nx-js/queue-util) can be used to implement complex scheduling patterns by combining automatic priority based and manual execution.

 ```js
 import { observable, observe } from '@nx-js/observer-util'